 I needed a better strategy to avoid coming home empty-handed and disappointed.

 Now there is a MULTITUDE of reading trackers out there.

 There are many many free printables on the interwebs, and they tend to be fairly simple.
 More robust printables usually just cost a few bucks, such as this reading log from EllagantStudies on Etsy.

 There are several options for reading log apps, but I found most of them were either expensive or cumbersome to use.
 Goodreads is the most popular and while I liked the website, I very quickly stopped using it.

-If I had a type A soul, I would purchase this spreadsheet from fellow blogger, Never Enough Novels.
+If I had a type A soul, I would purchase this spreadsheet (UPDATE link to 2022 tracker) from fellow blogger, Never Enough Novels.
 It is the organized book lover’s wet dream; a spreadsheet that analyzes your reading patterns.
 New for this year is the ability to track ARC (advanced reader copies), critical for serious book bloggers.
 A steal at only $5.

 Purchase a blank or pre-designed physical book journal like this beautiful one from EricaGelabertDesigns on Etsy.

 Starting with a blank journal, you can create your own style of Book Log.
 A simple method would be to start a Bullet Journal; they are incredibly popular right now for a reason.
 You can create a very simple TBR list in your journal or add complexity with star ratings, favorite quotes, and thoughts about the books.